Types of chisels and their uses

-There is a multitude of chisels that are used for Woodworking.
-I know that most woodworkers only use modest selection of carpenters chisels but there are so many more to enjoy.
-Woodworking chisels we use today are a far cry from the modest tools used by ancient man such as chisels made from a cows cannon bone.
+There are many chisels that are used for Woodworking.
+I know that most woodworkers only use a modest selection of carpenters chisels but there are so many more to enjoy.
+Woodworking chisels are a far cry from the modest cows cannon bone tools used by ancient man.

-Whether you’re working on-site or in the workshop there are a sensible array of Woodworking chisels that are a must.
+Whether you’re working on-site or in the workshop there is a sensible array of Woodworking chisels that you should own.
 In this article, I will try to explain all the types of woodworking chisels.
-Most are available today and hopefully, I can cover some of the older chisel patterns.
+Most of the chisels in this blog are available today but I will also cover some of the older chisel patterns.

 List of woodworking chisel categories

 Woodworking categories of chisels can be separated into chisel types.
-Please do crossover somewhat but below is a list of chisel types. each chisel type has its own task it has to perform.
+Here is a list of the most common woodworking chisel patterns

 List of woodworking chisel types

 - mortise chisel

 - corner chisel

 - skew chisel

 The firmer chisel